Wedding Help Northern Ireland: Planning & Advice

 Hairstylist

-Things to consider when Planning a Wedding
+Things to Consider When Planning a Wedding

-Budget
+Your Budget

 Booking the venue is always pretty much a top priority as this is your biggest expense.
-Northern Ireland has some of the most stunning wedding venues in the world.
+Northern Ireland has some of the most stunning venues in the world.
 With its lush green landscapes, rugged coastlines and breathtaking castles, you’ll be spoilt for choice.
 If your ceremony is taking place at an off-site location such as a church, check with the parish secretary for their availability first.
 Check that the price is locked in or subject to change, and ask if you can have rooms reserved for guests.

-Photographer
+A Photographer

-Videographer
+A Videographer

 When choosing a florist, it is important to consider the quality and cost.
-Research florists and look for florists that specialise in wedding arrangements.
+Research florists and look for florists that specialise in arrangements.
 Look at reviews, and once you have a few florists in mind, arrange a consultation to discuss your day and any other details.

 Dress